javiermaravall/aDNA_CSC/README.md

 # aDNA_CSC
-Custom script and accompanying materials for manuscript "Ancient genomes from the Central Southern Cone document milennia-long continuity and interactions of an unknown South American lineage
+Custom script and accompanying materials for manuscript "Ancient genomes from the Central Southern Cone document milennia-long continuity and interactions of an unknown South American lineage"

+Javier Maravall-Lopez